kowalski-k/bikeshare-data/README.md

 # Bikeshare Data Project

-Project implemented as part of the Programming for Data Science course from Udemy.
+Project implemented as part of the Programming for Data Science course from Udacity.

 # Date created